Manufacturer, Supplier & Exporter of

 Specialty textiles refer to fabrics that are specifically designed for a particular purpose or application.
 These can range from durable flooring textiles to delicate medical wraps.
 Such textiles typically possess distinct characteristics that make them well-suited for their intended use.
 Specialty textile dyes are dyes that are designed for specific textile applications, such as dyeing of fibers, yarns, fabrics, or garments with special properties or functions.
 These dyes are formulated to provide particular colour, chemical, or physical properties that meet the specific needs of the textile industry.
 Some examples of specialty textile dyes include fluorescent dyes, reactive dyes and acid dyes.

-Megha International for Specialty Textiles:
+Dyes offered by Megha International for Specialty Textiles:

 Reactive Dyes: Reactive dyes are commonly used in specialty textiles because they offer several advantages over other types of dyes.
 These dyes are designed to chemically bond with the fibers of the textile, resulting in excellent colourfastness and durability.
 Reactive dyes are also highly resistant to fading and washing, making them ideal for specialty textiles that will be subjected to frequent use and washing.